-If this summer has gifted you the drive to camp and some equipment to match, we’ve rounded up some top tips to take you to pro status in no time.
+If this winter has gifted you the drive to camp and some equipment to match, we’ve rounded up some top tips to take you to pro status in no time.
 From seasoning your canvas accessories to keeping your equipment in great condition, here is our roundup of what you need to know.

 Seasoning your canvas accessories